shakshisinghai/Genetic_Algo_Projects/README.md

 * Based on natural selection and genetics.
 * Simulate “survival of the fittest”
 * Generate population and see how they are evolving with time
+* if population size is more : then time to complete a generation increases if population size is less then time to get final output increases

 ### Rules: